 Wild dogs are Africa’s most devastating and spectacular hunters.
-Less than 5000 of them remain in the wild. 🙁
+But sadly, their future does not look bright.
+Classified as “critically endangered” on the IUCN Red List, less than 5000 of these animals remain in the wild.

-They are one of my favourite ever animals, the most evolved and complex of all the canines, and the most beautiful sight on safari.
+They are one of my favorite ever African animals, the most evolved and complex of all the canines, and the most beautiful sight on safari.

 This article discusses why the African wild dog is endangered, why they need to be saved, and what can be done about their plight.